t h r e a d

 s k e i n

-SKEIN is an orchestral composition where just intonation, spatialistion, and duration are used to reflect on time from different perspectives.
-The entire piece is comprised of mostly long notes played using a scale derived from simple seven limit just intonation pitches – creating an expanse of rich harmony and timbre.
-The entire work never becomes loud, with a maximum dynamic of mezzopiano.
-Some of the musicians from the orchestra are placed to the sides and behind the audience, creating very subtle colours to enhance and give a sense of spatialization to the sound coming from the main ensemble on stage.
-Although the work is monumental in some ways, it is so in the sense that an enormous cloud hovering above the earth is monumental but with a knowledge that it is made of air and mist.
+SKIEN is an orchestral composition that utilizes just intonation, spatialization, and duration to explore the concept of time from various perspectives.
+The piece primarily consists of long notes played using a scale derived from simple seven-limit just intonation pitches, creating a rich expanse of harmony and timbre.
+The work maintains a soft dynamic, with a maximum volume of mezzopiano.
+Some musicians in the orchestra are positioned to the sides and behind the audience, adding subtle colors that enhance the sense of spatialization of the sound emanating from the main ensemble on stage.
+While the work is monumental in certain aspects, it evokes the image of an enormous cloud hovering above the earth, recognized as monumental yet composed of ephemeral air and mist.

-SKEIN was entered in the Rychenberg Competition and was shortlisted as one of 10 nominated works (from 191 registered composers) to be recorded and filmed by Musikkollegium Winterthur (Switzerland).
-It has also been accepted out of over 8000 compositions as a finalist for Kaleidoscope Chamber Orchestra's 2020 call for scores.
+SKIEN was entered in the Rychenberg Competition and was shortlisted as one of ten nominated works (from 191 registered composers) to be recorded and filmed by Musikkollegium Winterthur in Switzerland.
+It was also selected as a finalist for Kaleidoscope Chamber Orchestra's 2020 call for scores, chosen from over 8,000 compositions.

 (SKEIN (definition) - 1 A length of thread or yarn, loosely coiled and knotted.